mitkonikov/SchoolNet/documentation/install/Linux32.md

 ## Linux 32 bit Installation Guide

-Linux 32bit is legacy, so it is very diffucult to find some dependencies.
+Linux 32bit is legacy, so it is very difficult to find some dependencies.
 But if that's your only option, here's a detailed guide.

 ### STEP 1: Download the repository